 - Positively Impacting local people in the community in meaningful ways.

 - Protecting the local environment, supporting the circular economy including building knowledge of recycling and waste management.

 - Supporting projects that promote social and community cohesion, diversity, and inclusion

 - Enhancing science, technology, engineering, mathematics and the arts skills.

 We focus on groups and projects based in the following areas of London:

-- London Boroughs of Bexley, Tower Hamlets, Wandsworth, Hammersmith and Fulham, Lambeth, Kensington and Chelsea, Greenwich
+- London Boroughs of Bexley, Tower Hamlets, Wandsworth, Hammersmith and Fulham, Lambeth, Kensington and Chelsea, Greenwich, Westminster.

-- Constituted group or club (for example PTA)
+- Is a constituted group or club (for example PTA).